hatdropper1977/john.soban.ski/content/create-nft-with-rarible-part-1.md

 ![Select Deposit]({filename}/images/Create_Nft_With_Rarible_Part_1/14_Select_Deposit.png)

-MetaMask now provides you with your Ethernet wallet address.
+MetaMask now provides you with your Ethereum wallet address.
 Copy this address.
 You will send Ethereum to this address.

 ![Copy Address]({filename}/images/Create_Nft_With_Rarible_Part_1/15_Copy_Address.png)